The problem with aspirational design (and what designers should do instead)

-Ada-Rhodes Short is the senior mechatronics design engineer at the sex-tech company Lora DiCarlo.
+Ada-Rhodes Short, PhD, is the senior mechatronics design engineer at the sex-tech company Lora DiCarlo.
 She spoke to Doreen Lorenzo for Designing Women, a series of interviews with brilliant women in the design industry.

 Doreen Lorenzo: Your product Osé [a robotic sex toy] launched to a little bit of controversy at the Consumer Electronics Show in Las Vegas this year.
 What do you think about that?